exxxius/prog272-rahimi-2016/CommentsFinal.md

 delElfKey(this.addressIndex);
 ```

-But other than that, it is hard to find flaw with your work.
+But other than that, it is hard to find flaw with your work on CongressAddress for the final.
+It included extra credit and was a generally very nice effort.

+You should be proud of what you accomplished this quarter.
+It was a pleasure having you in the course, and you showed that you have a talent well above average in our class.
+You were not the best, but you were one of the best students in the class.
+I say this just to make sure you understand that I appreciate what you have accomplished, and to make sure you know just how good you should feel.
+In case there is any ambiguity here: you should feel very good!

+Have a great summer!

 ## Core Programs